crxssed7/notable-figures/figures/Alan Turing.md

 I expect you will be thinking of Chris when this reaches you.
 I shall too, and this letter is just to tell you that I shall be thinking of Chris and of you tomorrow.
 I am sure that he is as happy now as he was when he was here.
 Your affectionate Alan.

+Turing coped with his grief by working that much harder on the topics of science and mathematics that he had shared with Morcom.

-It has been speculated that Morcom's death was the cause of Turing's atheism and materialism.
-Apparently, at this point in his life he still believed in such concepts as a spirit, independent of the body and surviving death.
+It has been speculated that Morcom's death was the cause of Turing's atheism and "the conviction that all phenomena must have materialistic explanations".
+Circa 1932, Turing wrote The Nature of Spirit while visiting Morcom's family home.
+His writings show a belief in such concepts as a spirit surviving death independent of the body.
 In a later letter, also written to Morcom's mother, Turing wrote: